Azeret/galIMF/README.md

 ### For non-Python programs

 Use a pipeline to first run, e.g., the [test_gimf.py](https://github.com/Azeret/galIMF/blob/master/test_gimf.py).
-Then read in the output files of GalIMF, e.g., GalIMF_IGIMF.txt for your own program.
+Then read in the output files of GalIMF, e.g., GalIMF_IGIMF.txt, for your own program.